 Chemistry sets?
 We had one and it involved “chemicals”, glass tubes, and metal spoons.
 Again, there was heat involved, this time the open flame of a candle.
 As did most girls, I had an Easy Bake, again with hot metal pans.

 But I was also allowed to use my mom’s left over material from sewing and could do some basic things with needle, thread, and the sewing machine.
 I always had yarn, beads, and crochet hooks.

 I also spent a lot of time outside playing and pretending.

 I found my creativity in childhood.
 Looking back, while not all the zany gifts my parents gave me can be replicated, the basic processes can.

-How to Discover Your Creativity Like a Kid Does
+How to Discover Your Creativity

-Do Things That Sound or Look FUN
+Do Things That are Fun

 I believe the very best start of any creative project is FUN.
 It should seem like fun to work on it at first.

 Sometimes fun is looked at with a little suspect.
 Things of value aren’t necessarily fun, right?
 Yet, some of my best ideas started out as something I thought would be fun.

 And as weird as this may sound, the thing you do for FUN, may not actually turn out to be your genius creative idea.
-But it can be the spring board for something amazing.
+But it can be the springboard for something amazing.

 All I can say is do FUN things.
 Do things with your hands.
 Get dirty.
 Make messes.
 Play.
 You don’t have to do it every day but do it when you have an idea about something that sounds fun.

 So, if you get an idea that sounds FUN, I really encourage you to go for it.
 Even if that FUN thing doesn’t lead to something profitable, it’s priming the pump for good things down the road.

 However, if I was into it, (Remember the rubbery bug monsters?)
 I would spend hours working away at my project.
 I wasn’t afraid to make mistakes or do it poorly.
 Every attempt taught me something.

 Usually, the first attempt is pretty basic and not-so-pretty.
 That includes writing as well.
 If you demand perfection on the first try, you will have trouble getting creative.

 Creativity just doesn’t always work like that.
 It requires that you be a beginner.
 It requires that you take that leap of faith.
 To tell you the truth, when I get my best effort out, I still feel like it’s a little crude and childlike.

 What I can tell you, is that if you just get willing to do whatever it is that you want to do, poorly at first, you, if you continue, you will improve.

 Creativity requires, you getting in there and figuratively getting your hands dirty.
 It doesn’t give you the good stuff until you have put yourself into whatever it is you are working on.

 They want their idea delivered to them fully formed, with a predictable result, and then be able to implement it.
 It just doesn’t work like that.

 Okay, maybe that happens for some people can but they probably aren’t reading this.

 Sometimes the improvements will come the next day or the next month.
 I don’t pretend to understand the timing of it at all.
 But I do my best to work with it and honestly, it never fails.

 Several years back, I decided to make my own Christmas cards.
 I made a collage angel, scanned it, and printed it out.
 Talk about primitive!
 Yet from that first collage, came a series of artwork that I still love to this day.

 Usually though, I end up with something that makes me very happy and surprised.
 Because as much as I wish creativity was a systematic and linear process—it isn’t for me.

 Try Different Things